 - During night, keep the plate or tray with the spices covered loosely with a lid in a dry place in your kitchen.

 - Before you begin, grinding the whole spices, take the nutmeg in a mortar-pestle and crush it coarsely.
 Keep aside.

 - Now add all the whole spices in the dry grinder jar.
 You can also use a coffee grinder.
 Add according to the capacity of the jar.

 - Then add the coarsely crushed nutmeg powder.

-- Grind to a smooth powder.
+- Grind to a fine and smooth powder.

 - Then add ginger powder, dry mango powder, black salt and turmeric powder.

 - If you do not have black salt, then you can add edible rock salt or regular salt.
 You can even skip adding salt.
 Turmeric powder is also optional and you can skip it too.